 Scott Peterson will be re-sentenced in murder of pregnant wife, judge rules

-REDWOOD CITY, Calif. - A judge ruled Wednesday that Scott Peterson will be re-sentenced next month for the death of his pregnant wife.
+REDWOOD CITY, Calif. - A superior court judge ruled Wednesday that Scott Peterson will be re-sentenced next month for the death of his pregnant wife.

-Peterson is expected to be re-sentenced to life in prison without the possibility of parole in the next coming months, the Stanislaus County District Attorney's Office said.
+Peterson is expected to be re-sentenced to life in prison without the possibility of parole, the Stanislaus County District Attorney's Office said.

+Superior Court Judge Anne-Christine Massullo said she wants to sentence Peterson in November, before deciding whether he deserves a new trial over alleged juror misconduct.

-The district attorney’s office previously said it would not seek a new death sentence against Peterson after the penalty was thrown on last year by the state Supreme Court.
+The district attorney’s office previously said it would not seek a new death sentence against Peterson if granted granted a new trial after the penalty was thrown on last year by the state Supreme Court.

 The California justices ruled the death sentence couldn’t stand because potential jurors were excluded after saying they disagreed with the death penalty.
 However, the high court upheld his 2004 conviction of first-degree murder for his wife and second-degree murder for his unborn son.

+Keep up with the latest by downloading KTVU's news app and subscribing to our newsletter

-Peterson, now 48, was convicted in San Mateo court after his trial was moved from Stanislaus County due to the massive pre-trial publicity that followed the Christmas Eve 2002 disappearance of 27-year-old Laci, who was eight months pregnant with their son Connor.
+Peterson, now 48, was convicted in San Mateo court after his trial was moved from Stanislaus County due to the massive pre-trial publicity that followed the Christmas Eve 2002 disappearance of 27-year-old Laci Peterson, who was eight months pregnant with their son Connor.

 Advertisement